 Normal Process PERMITS SPECIAL APPLICATION PROCEDURES or REQUIREMENTS Time (statutory time limit) Mining Permit On-site inspection usual.
 Surety bond filed with DEQ Bond amount varies with type mine and number of acres of affected land.
 Affected area greater than one acre must be permitted.
 The appropriate bond must be received before the permit can be issued.
 30 days (60 days) Dam Safety Permit If permit required, application 60 days before begin construction.
 Applicant must hire N.C. qualified engineer to: prepare plans, inspect construction, and certify construction is according to DEQ approved plans.
 May also require a permit under mosquito control program.
 And a 404 permit from Corps of Engineers.
 An inspection of site is necessary to verify Hazard Classification.
 A minimum fee of \$200.00 must accompany the application.
 An additional processing fee based on a percentage or the total project cost will be required upon completion.
 30 days (60 days) Oil Refining Facilities N/A 90-120 days (N/A) Permit to drill exploratory oil or gas well File surety bond of \$5,000 with DEQ running to State of NC conditional that any well opened by drill operator shall, upon abandonment, be plugged according to DEQ rules and regulations.
 10 days N/A Geophysical Exploration Permit Application filed with DEQ at least 10 days prior to issue of permit.
 Application by letter.
 No standard application form.
 10 days N/A State Lakes Construction Permit Application fee based on structure size is charged.
-Must include descriptions & drawings of structure & proof of ownership of riparian property 15-20 days N/A $\boxtimes$ 401 Water Quality Certification Compliance with the T15A 02H .0500 Certifications are required whenever construction or operation of facilities will result in a discharge into navigable water as described in 33 CFR part 323.
+Must include descriptions & drawings of structure & proof of ownership of riparian property 15-20 days N/A \boxtimes 401 Water Quality Certification Compliance with the T15A 02H .0500 Certifications are required whenever construction or operation of facilities will result in a discharge into navigable water as described in 33 CFR part 323.
 60 days (130 days) ake, Randleman, Tar Pamlico or Neuse Riparian Buffer Rules is required. visions/water-resources/water-resources-permits/wastewater- Jordan and Falls Lake watersheds, as part of the n information: n and phosphorus in the Neuse and Tar-Pamlico River basins, and in the utrient-management strategies in these areas.
-DWR nutrient offset es/planning/nonpoint-source-management/nutrient-offset-information CAMA Permit for MAJOR development \$250.00 - \$475.00 fee must accompany application 75 days (150 days) CAMA Permit for MINOR development \$100.00 fee must accompany application 22 days (25 days) $\boxtimes$ Abandonment of any wells, if required must be in accordance with Title 15A.
-Subchapter 2C.0100. $\boxtimes$ Notification of the proper regional office is request any excavation operation. sted if "orphan" underground storage tanks (USTS) are discovered during any excavation operation.Plans and specifications for the construction, expansion, or alteration of a public water system must be approved by the Division of Water Resources/Public Water Supply Section prior to the award of a contract or the initiation of construction as per 15A NCAC 18C .0300 et. seq., Plans and specifications should be submitted to 1634 Mail Service Center, Raleigh, North Carolina 27699-1634.
+DWR nutrient offset es/planning/nonpoint-source-management/nutrient-offset-information CAMA Permit for MAJOR development \$250.00 - \$475.00 fee must accompany application 75 days (150 days) CAMA Permit for MINOR development \$100.00 fee must accompany application 22 days (25 days) \boxtimes Abandonment of any wells, if required must be in accordance with Title 15A.
+Subchapter 2C.0100.
+Notification of the proper regional office is request any excavation operation. sted if "orphan" underground storage tanks (USTS) are discovered during Plans and specifications for the construction, expansion, or alteration of a public water system must be approved by the Division of Water Resources/Public Water Supply Section prior to the award of a contract or the initiation of construction as per 15A NCAC 18C .0300 et. seq., Plans and specifications should be submitted to 1634 Mail Service Center, Raleigh, North Carolina 27699-1634.
 All public water supply systems must comply with state and federal drinking water monitoring requirements.
-For more information, contact the Public Water Supply Section, (919) 707-9100. construction, plans for the water line relocation must be submitted to pply Section at 1634 Mail Service Center, Raleigh, North Carolina 27699- ater Supply Section, (919) 707-9100.
-30 days $\boxtimes$ ansion, or alteration of the Charlotte water system must be approved thority.
+For more information, contact the Public Water Supply Section, (919) 707-9100.
+If existing water lines will be relocated during the the Division of Water Resources/Public Water Sup 1634.
+For more information, contact the Public W 30 days \boxtimes ansion, or alteration of the Charlotte water system must be approved thority.
 Please contact them at 704-336-1015 for further information.